 As everyone is talking about IoT, virtualization, BigData, FastData and machine-learning, the manufacturing industry has seemed to been stuck in a closed-source proprietary world.

-Unfortunately the industries Programmable Logic Controllers (PLCs) communicate in large set of usually incompatible protocols.
+Unfortunately the industry’s Programmable Logic Controllers (PLCs) communicate with a large number of usually incompatible protocols.
 This has made it difficult to create applications that integrate these systems with the new world.

 This is where PLC4X comes in: